algosup/2023-2024-project-2-x86-retrogaming-team-3/documents/qualityAssurance/testPlan.md

 ### a.
 Quality assurance team

-The testing team will be divided into 2 parts.
-The first half will be composed of team 3's QA's:
-- Robin DEBRY (Mac OS)
-- Quentin CLÉMENT (Mac OS)

 The second half will be composed of team 4's QA's:

 - Thomas PLANCHARD (Mac OS)
 - Maxime CARON (Windows)

 Sparing the testing team in 2 parts will allow us to test the game on 2 different OS (Windows and MAC) to be sure that the game works in each of them.
-As Thomas and Maxime are not part of our team and of the developpment of the project, they point of view will be completely different from ours and will allow us to have a more objective point of view on the quality of our product.
+As Thomas and Maxime are not part of our team and of the development of the project, their point of view will be completely different from ours and will allow us to have a more objective point of view on the quality of our product.

 ### b.
 Testing scope